 Introduction

-In 2004 ECC adopted ECC/REC/(04)05 Fehler!
-Verweisquelle konnte nicht gefunden werden. on “Guidelines for accommodation and assignment of Multipoint Fixed Wireless systems in frequency bands 3.4-3.6 GHz and 3.6-3.8 GHz” [1] and in 2007 ECC/DEC/(07)02 Fehler!
-Verweisquelle konnte nicht gefunden werden. on “availability of frequency bands between 3400-3800 MHz for the harmonised implementation of Broadband Wireless Access systems (BWA)” [2].
-In 2008 the Block Edge Masks (BEM) contained in ECC/REC/(04)05 [1] were included in the European Commission Decision 2008/411/EC Fehler!
-Verweisquelle konnte nicht gefunden werden. (on the harmonisation of the 3 400-3 800 MHz frequency band for terrestrial systems capable of providing electronic communications services in the Community) [3].
+In 2004 ECC adopted ECC/REC/(04)05 Error!
+Reference source not found. on “Guidelines for accommodation and assignment of Multipoint Fixed Wireless systems in frequency bands 3.4-3.6 GHz and 3.6-3.8 GHz” [1] and in 2007 ECC/DEC/(07)02 Error!
+Reference source not found. on “availability of frequency bands between 3400-3800 MHz for the harmonised implementation of Broadband Wireless Access systems (BWA)” [2].
+In 2008 the Block Edge Masks (BEM) contained in ECC/REC/(04)05 [1] were included in the European Commission Decision 2008/411/EC Error!
+Reference source not found. (on the harmonisation of the 3 400-3 800 MHz frequency band for terrestrial systems capable of providing electronic communications services in the Community) [3].

-WRC-07 identified the band 3.4-3.6 GHz for IMT, and subsequently ECC adopted ECC/DEC/(11)06 Fehler!
-Verweisquelle konnte nicht gefunden werden. which contains the harmonised frequency arrangements for MFCN systems including IMT for 3.4 – 3.6 and 3.6 – 3.8 GHz.
+WRC-07 identified the band 3.4-3.6 GHz for IMT, and subsequently ECC adopted ECC/DEC/(11)06 Error!
+Reference source not found. which contains the harmonised frequency arrangements for MFCN systems including IMT for 3.4 – 3.6 and 3.6 – 3.8 GHz.

 As the BEM contained in ECC/REC/(04)05 [1] were developed for PMP FWS systems in 2004 it is not suitable for the introduction of MFCN systems including IMT in the 3.4 - 3.6 and 3.6 – 3.8 GHz band.
 Consequently ECC proposed in 2011 to develop a new Report on suitable BEM for this frequency range.
-CEPT has since received a Mandate from the European Commission to undertake studies studies on technical conditions, including BEM, in the 3400 – 3800 MHz band.
+CEPT has since received a Mandate from the European Commission to undertake studies on technical conditions, including BEM, in the 3.4 - 3.6 and 3.6 – 3.8 GHz bands.
 The mandate also requests that attention be paid to co-existence with existing systems in the same band and adjacent bands.

 The proposal to apply the BEM approach was based on the fact that it has been able to fulfil the objectives set out in several WAPECS Mandates from the European Commission and it was therefore decided to use this approach as a working assumption for the development of the least restrictive technical conditions for the 3.4-3.8 GHz range.
 Co-existence with other services, co-channel or adjacent channel and applications is not necessarily guaranteed by the BEM for MFCN, as other methods may be more efficient depending on co-existence scenario, such as frequency or distance separation, or specific site engineering.